zooplus/SwiftStyleGuide/README.markdown

 ### Delegates

 When creating custom delegate methods, an unnamed first parameter should be the delegate source.
-(UIKit contains numerous examples of this.)
+(UIKit contains numerous examples of this).

 **Preferred:**
 ```swift